rezamarzban/ngspice/README.md

 ./buildWASIwasm.sh
 ```

-This will build WASI compiled wasm binary from ngspice source.
+This will build WASI compiled wasm binary from ngspice source in Linux/Debian based distribution.

 # Run